 Most experiments will be conducted individually.
-For some experiments, all the data collected by course part some enperments, un une una concerca of course participants will be shared with the class and laboratory reports will involve analysis/processing of this pooled data.
+For some experiments, all the data collected by course participants will be shared with the class and laboratory participants will be shared with the class and laboratory reports will involve analysis/processing of this pooled data.